srirambaskaran/insight-donation-analytics/README.md

 Information on how to run this is provided [here](README.md#running-the-code)

-More informaiton about this analytics module has been provided here [Insight Donation Analytics Challenge](https://github.com/InsightDataScience/donation-analytics/).
+More informaiton about this analytics module has been provided [here](https://github.com/InsightDataScience/donation-analytics/).

 ## Details about implementation & handling corner cases